 40. Business combination - Purchase consideration and identifiable net assets acquired (continued)

-The following tables summarize the impact on the Bank's financial statements for the year ended 31 December 2023, had the PPA adjustment been recognised in prior year.
+The following tables summarize the impact on the Bank's financial statements for the year ended 31 December 2023, had the PPA adjustment identified in 2024 been recognised in prior year.

 Statement of financial position